ICS West in Aarhus

 You may use the services below if you are a resident in Favrskov, Hedensted, Herning, Horsens, Ikast-Brande, Lemvig, Norddjurs, Odder, Randers, Ringkjøbing-Skjern, Samsø, Silkeborg, Skanderborg, Skive, Struer, Syddjurs, Viborg, Aarhus.

-• CPR number (civil registration number), allocation of GP and health insurance card
+• CPR number (civil registration number), allocation of family doctor (GP, general practitioner) and health insurance card

 • MitID can be issued after the issuance of your CPR number